krishaamer/green-filter-research/research/literature/finance.md

 Tan, G. K. S. (2020).
 Robo-advisors and the financialization of lay investors. *Geoforum*, *117*, 46–60. <https://doi.org/10.1016/j.geoforum.2020.09.004>

+Thai Fintech Association (TFA). (n.d.).
+In *TFA*. https://52.77.46.193/.

+*The Bank for the New Economy*. (n.d.). https://www.seba.swiss/.

 *The European fintechs to watch in 2022*.
 (2022). https://sifted.eu/rankings/european-fintech-startups.

 The Good Shopping Guide. (n.d.).
 In *The Good Shopping Guide*. https://thegoodshoppingguide.com/.

 The Green Web Foundation.
 (2023).
 In *The Green Web Foundation*. https://www.thegreenwebfoundation.org/.

+The Muse Editors.
+(2020).
+Companies Making the Planet Better.
+In *The Muse*. https://www.themuse.com/advice/sustainable-socially-responsible-companies.

 Tim Nicolle. (n.d.). “<span class="nocase">Real-time ESG</span>” data on supply chains, a breakthrough.
 In *CTMfile*. https://ctmfile.com/story/real-time-esg-data-on-supply-chains-a-breakthrough.